spencech/ems-web-app-cognito/README.md

 	  constructor(private loader: LoaderService, private cognito: CognitoService) {}

 	  ngOnInit() {
+	  	//you can subscribe to service observables to monitor state or you can use the event emitters below

 	  	//indicates whether the user has an active session; undefined if not
 	  	//argument is a CognitoUserSession obejct from AWS sdk
 	  	//you can use this to get access and id tokens for interaction with other AWS resources